 You may hear all kinds of reasons or excuses (“I left it in the car” or “It’s at my friend’s house”).
 If your intuition is telling you otherwise, don’t fall for it.
 This is especially true if the person would have required a passport to enter your country and does not have a valid reason why they don't have one at all.
 If they can’t or won’t produce one, something’s usually amiss.

-If for whatever reason your guest cannot produce a valid, government issued, *photo* ID, you’re best off not checking them in.
+If for whatever reason your guest cannot produce a valid, government issued, *photo* ID, you’re probably best off not checking them in.

 Some hostels also require a valid credit card.
 This not only gives you some collateral if they trash your place, but it can also help weed out people who may not have one for a negative reason (like a con artist trying to avoid a paper trail).
 Not all people who lack a credit card will be an issue- there are plenty of valid reasons to not have one, and many hostels don't require it.
 But those with a legit reason probably won’t raise flags in other ways as well.
 Remember to look at this collectively, not just based on one thing.
 These are all suggestions.